• Request Appointment

 Shoulder Shine for Summer Time

 Summer activities are fantastic for staying active, but they can also increase shoulder strain if we’re not mindful.
-Here’s a quick guide to the most common overuse patterns you might see and how to prevent them.
+Here’s a quick guide to the most common overuse patterns you might see in summer activies and how to prevent them.

 1) Swimming